 - LIT 497 and 498: Senior Capstone course

 Appalachia on the Table: Representing Mountain Food and People.
 Forthcoming: under advance contract.
 Athens, GA: University of Georgia Press.
 Print.
 Southern Foodways Alliance Studies in Culture, People, and Place series.

 Negotiating a Perilous Empowerment: Appalachian Women’s Literacies.
 Athens, OH: Ohio University Press, 2011.
 Print.
 Series in Race, Ethnicity, and Gender in Appalachia.

 - “Setting Tobacco, Banquet-Style.”
-Forthcoming in The Food We Eat, The Stories We Tell: Contemporary Appalachian Tables.
+The Food We Eat, The Stories We Tell: Contemporary Appalachian Tables.
 Eds.
-Elizabeth Engelhardt and Lora Smith.
-Athens, OH: Ohio University Press, scheduled for Fall/Winter 2019.
+Lora Smith and Elizabeth Engelhardt.
+Athens, OH: Ohio University Press, 2019.
+24-45.
 Print.
 New Approaches to Appalachian Studies Series.